Gerry Adams: Voice ban

 A similar ban, known as Section 31, had been law in the Republic of Ireland since the 1970s.
 However, media outlets soon found ways around the bans.
 In the UK, this was initially by the use of subtitles, but later and more often by an actor reading words accompanied by video footage of the banned person speaking.
 Actors who voiced Adams included Stephen Rea and Paul Loughran.
 This loophole could not be used in the Republic, as word-for-word broadcasts were not allowed.
 Instead, the banned speaker's words were summarised by the newsreader, over video of them speaking.

-These bans were lampooned in cartoons and satirical TV shows, such as Spitting Image, and in The Day Today, and were criticised by freedom of speech organisations and media personalities, including BBC Director General John Birt and BBC foreign editor John Simpson.
+These bans were lampooned in cartoons, by comedians and satirical TV shows, such as Jasper Carrott, Spitting Image, and in The Day Today, and were criticised by freedom of speech organisations and media personalities, including BBC Director General John Birt and BBC foreign editor John Simpson.
 The Republic's ban was allowed to lapse in January 1994, and the British ban was lifted by Prime Minister John Major in September 1994.